Female smoking in Switzerland: an epidemiological perspective

 • More than two-thirds of women smokers smoke daily, which represents around one woman in seven within the entire population (14.0%).

-• A woman who uses tobacco daily smokes an average of 11.3 cigarettes a day, according to 2016 data.
+• Based on older data (2016), a woman who uses tobacco daily smokes an average of 11.3 cigarettes per day.

-Concerning the intensity and level of consumption, the available results from the 2022 Swiss Health Survey are limited to the proportion of people smoking daily and occasionally (FSO, 2024[11]) and to the proportion of people consuming on average a given number of cigarettes per day across the entire population – and therefore independently of smoking status (OFS, 2023[12]).
-In total, an estimated 14.0% of females age 15 and over smoke daily, and 6.8% of the female population smoke occasionally (OFS, 2024[13]).
+Regarding the intensity and level of consumption, the results of the Swiss Health Survey 2022 (ESS) currently available concern the proportion of people smoking daily and occasionally (OFS, 2024[11]), the proportion of people consuming on average a given number of cigarettes per day in the entire population (OFS, 2023[12]; OFS, 2024[13]) and the average number of cigarettes smoked per day, regardless of the frequency of consumption (OFS, 2024[14]).
+Overall, it is estimated that 14.0% of females ages 15 and older smoke daily and 6.8% of the female population smoke occasionally (OFS, 2024[15]).
 Thus, more than two-thirds of female smokers smoke daily.
-Note that the age groups 55 to 64 years (17.7%) and 35 to 44 years (15.6%) are the most affected by daily smoking.
-In terms of consumption alone, data from the 2022 ESS reveal that 2.3% of women consume on average one pack or more of cigarettes per day (compared to 6.1% of men; OFS, 2023[14]).
+It should be noted that the age groups 55 to 64 years (17.7%) and 35 to 44 years (15.6%) are the most concerned by daily smoking.
+At the consumption level alone, the 2022 ESS data reveal that 2.3% of females consume on average one pack or more of cigarettes per day (compared to 6.1% of males; OFS, 2023[16]).
+The latest ESS data also inform us that female smokers – whether they smoke daily or not – consumed an average of seven cigarettes per day (compared to an average of nine for male smokers; OFS, 2024[17]).
+Secondary analyses produced for the Swiss Monitoring System for Addictions and Noncommunicable Diseases (MonAM), based on ESS data from 2017, reveal that just under one-sixth (15.1%) of female smokers consumed at least 20 cigarettes per day (OBSAN, 2024[18]).
+It should be noted that these data also highlight that the proportion of female smokers consuming at least 20 cigarettes is changing in stages amongst females: in 2017, this proportion was close to or less than 10% among female smokers under 35 and was close to or exceeded 20% amongst those in the 35 to 74 age groups.

-Note also that in 2016 the CoRolAR survey by Swiss Addiction Monitoring estimated that women who consumed cigarettes daily smoked on average of 11.3 cigarettes per day (compared to 15.4 cigarettes for a male daily smoker; Gmel et al., 2017[17]).
+It should also be noted that in 2016 the CoRolAR survey of the Swiss Monitoring of Addictions estimated that females who smoked cigarettes daily smoked an average of 11.3 cigarettes per day (compared to 15.4 cigarettes for a male daily smoker; Gmel et al., 2017[19]).

 Types of tobacco products consumed by females in Switzerland

-• Traditional cigarettes are by far the tobacco product consumed the most by female smokers in Switzerland.
+• The traditional cigarette is still by far the tobacco product most consumed by female smokers in Switzerland.

 None